JTranOrg/JTran/docs/functions.md

 Returns true if the specified expression is "empty".
 An expression is empty in the following cases:

-* If the property or object does not exists
+* If the property or object does not exist
 * If the property or object is null
 * If the property is a string and is empty or contains only whitespace
 * If the property is a number and the value is zero
-* If the item is an object and contains no children
+* If the item is an object and has no properties
 * If the item is an array and the array is empty (length == 0)

 ##### <a id="errorcode">errorcode</a>()